- Can I work full time while enrolled in the RN to BSN program?

 Students become acquainted with their classmates and develop relationships that support them throughout the program.
-Nursing literature reveals that these face-to-face interactions are considered invaluable aspects of an online RN to BSN program.
+Nursing literature reveals that these interactions are considered invaluable aspects of an online RN to BSN program.

 What NDSU services are available to online students?

 It is important that you receive the same support as any other NDSU student.

 Services available include, but are not limited to: Library access and Health Sciences Librarian, Information Technology Help Desk, Center for Writing, Personalized Academic Advising, Registration and Records services, NDSU Student Nurses' Association, and Sigma Theta Tau XI Kappa.